 The connection between New Jersey and Florida is much deeper than many people realize.
 There are many New Jersey residents who vacation in Florida during the winter months, retire in Florida, and even have family members who come up to visit.
-While both states offer many tourist attractions, if a Florida resident is charged with a DWI offense during a stay in New Jersey the consequences could follow them back to their home state.
+If a Florida resident is charged with a DWI offense during a stay in New Jersey the consequences could follow them back to their home state.
 Once any driver with a Florida license is convicted for DWI in New Jersey it will be reported to the Department of Motor Vehicles in Florida.
 Once Florida receives notice of the DWI, it will issue penalties for this offense as if the incident occurred in the state of Florida.
-Whenever you or someone your know has been charged with DWI in New Jersey you should consult with the traffic defense lawyers of Villani & Deluca who have over 20 years of experience representing clients in these situations.
+Whenever you or someone your know has been charged with DWI in New Jersey you should consult with the traffic defense lawyers of Villani who have over 20 years of experience representing clients in these situations.

 The Interstate Driver's License Compact

-In an effort to combat DWI or DUI drivers in this country, the Interstate Driver's License Compact was formed so that these drivers could be held accountable for these offenses.
+In an effort to combat DWI or DUI drivers in this country the Interstate Driver's License Compact was formed so that drivers could be held accountable for these offenses.
 Currently 45 states participate in the IDLC of which both New Jersey and Florida are members.
-Once the driver is convicted in one state, the Department of Motor Vehicles will be notified in their home state and will then apply its own penalties.
+Once a driver is convicted in one state the Department of Motor Vehicles will be notified in their home state and then the drivers home state will apply its own penalties.
 Each state differs in how DWI or DUIs are punished.
 Not only are both Florida and New Jersey a part of the IDLC, but they both are among the strictest states for drunk driving offenses in the country.
 Understanding the difference in penalties and laws for DWI in each state in the IDLC can be complex and confusing.

 First Time DWI in New Jersey

-For drivers with a blood alcohol concentration of 0.08% the penalties include:
+For drivers with a blood alcohol concentration of 0.08% to 0.10% the penalties include: